VideoGameSmash12/CFX/README.md

 # CFX
-CFX is a Fabric mod for Minecraft 1.14.4 to 1.20.1 that patches hazardous exploits.
+CFX is a Fabric mod for Minecraft 1.14 to 1.20.1 that patches hazardous exploits.
 It was originally included as a subproject of the WNT project, but will be replaced with this version in the future.

+## Why?
+For almost a decade now, Minecraft exploiting has become increasingly common and increasingly dangerous.
+While Mojang has been making a commendable effort to combat this by patching exploits in their game with updates, they don't support older, more vulnerable versions of the game.
+For most people, this isn't a problem, because all they need to do to stay protected is to use the latest and greatest version of Minecraft.
+However, some people simply can't do that for one reason or another (such as running older hardware or using mods that don't support later versions of the game).

+So, this is where CFX steps in.
+It tries to patch some of the more hazardous exploits for all mainline versions of the game, even the versions that were superceded by minor updates (e.g. 1.14, 1.14.1, 1.15.1, etc).
+That way, almost everybody can be protected.
+It works standalone so you don't have to use it as part of a bigger package of mods.

 ## Patch Coverage
 This table details what patches have yet to be back-ported from both WNT's CFX and Cockblocker.